-(2) Amounts reflect the aggregate grant date fair value of restricted stock awards and performance unit awards granted in the applicable year as computed in accordance with ASC 718.
+(1) Amounts reflect the aggregate grant date fair value of restricted stock awards and performance unit awards granted in the applicable year as computed in accordance with ASC 718.
 With respect to performance unit awards, amounts are based on probable achievement level of the underlying performance conditions as of the grant date.
-Assumptions used in the calculation of this amount are included in footnote 17 to our audited consolidated financial statements for the fiscal year ended December 31, 2022, included in our Annual Report on Form 10-K filed with the SEC on March 1, 2023.
-The maximum value at the grant date of 2022 performance unit awards (including Mr. McClure's supplemental initial award in connection with his hiring as well as his annual grant) assuming the highest level of performance is achieved is as follows:
+Assumptions used in the calculation of this amount are included in footnote 19 to our audited consolidated financial statements for the fiscal year ended December 31, 2023, included in our Annual Report on Form 10-K filed with the SEC on February 27, 2024.
+The maximum value at the grant date of 2023 performance unit awards assuming the highest level of performance is achieved is as follows:

 Name Year Maximum Value of Performance Unit Awards (\$)

-Jeffrey J. Bird 2022 3,155,059
+Jeffrey J. Bird 2023 2,499,968

-Kyle F. McClure 2022 3,387,592
+Kyle F. McClure 2023 1,099,955

-James C. Webster 2022 1,261,989
+James C. Webster 2023 999,996

-Donald M. Underwood 2022 504,807
+Donald M. Underwood 2023 399,971

-(3) Amounts shown for 2021 and 2022 reflect short-term incentive awards earned with respect to performance in the designated year and paid in the following year.
-No annual short-term incentive awards were paid for 2020 as a result of the impact of COVID-19 on the Company.
+(2) Amounts shown for each year reflect short-term incentive awards earned with respect to performance in the designated year and paid in the following year.

-(4) The amounts shown for 2022 reflect an automobile allowance for each of the named executive officers in the amount of \$15,600 and matching contributions to 401(k) accounts of \$7,692 for Mr.Bird, \$5,738 for Mr. McClure, \$7,492 for Mr. Webster, and \$8,871 for Mr. Underwood.
-(5) Mr. McClure assumed the position of Vice President and Chief Financial Officer on January 1, 2022 and Mr. Underwood was appointed to the position of Vice President - Subsea Products on February 22, 2022.
+(3) The amounts shown for 2023 reflect an automobile allowance for each of the named executive officers in the amount of \$15,600 and matching contributions to 401(k) accounts, which were \$13,200 for Mr. Bird, \$12,924 for Mr. McClure, \$13,200 for Mr. Webster, and \$12,702 for Mr. Underwood in 2023.